Thankfully, start-up business insurance is not as complicated as it may seem.

 Cyber liability insurance

-One of the newer insurance policies on the block, cyber liability insurance
+One of the newer insurance policies on the block, cyber cover

 will help to protect your business from cyber-attacks and data breaches and the damage they can cause.
 Cyber-crime is one of the fastest-growing risk factors facing modern businesses today, and it doesn’t matter what size your business is, all companies are at risk from cyber-crime.